frozenminds/magento-gatling/README.md

 `percentcartaddskip` : Percent of users who will skip adding a product to cart, they will just continue browsing the site.
 Default is `70%`, configured as `70d`.

-`percentcheckoutguest` : Percent of users going through _Guest Checkout_.
-This percentage is from the total of users who added products to cart. **(Soo to be implemented)**
+`percentcheckoutcomplete` : Percent of users going through the checkout process.
+It happens only if at least one product has been added to cart.
+Default is `50%`, configured as `50d`.

+`percentcheckoutskip` : Percent of users who will skip the checkout process, they will just continue browsing the site.
+Default is `50%`, configured as `50d`.

 ### ToDo